karelvandenberghe/SQL-Project-/README.md

 Investigate a Relational Database

 ### Description
-In this project, I will use SQL to explore a database related to movie rentals.
-I will write SQL code to run SQL queries and answer interesting questions about the database.
-As part of my project submission, I will run SQL queries and build visualizations to showcase the output of my queries.
+In this project, I used SQL to explore a database related to movie rentals.
+I wrote SQL code to run SQL queries and answer interesting questions about the database.
+As part of my project submission, I ran SQL queries and build visualizations to showcase the output of my queries.

 ### Files used
 Queries.txt